dongcc/apmmq-docker/README.md

 Follow the steps to verify if the image is used as provided or has been customized:

 1. Run a container.
 Make sure to open expose 1414 to the host for the container to start without errors.
-2. Run command ¡°mq-agent.sh¡± as described in section ¡°Running Administrative Commands¡± to show the status of your node.
+2. Run command "mq-agent.sh" as described in section "Running Administrative Commands" to show the status of your node.
 For example:

 ~~~
 docker exec \